nestjs/docs.nestjs.com/content/faq/multiple-servers.md

 ### HTTPS

-In order to create application that uses HTTPS protocol, we have to pass an options object:
+To create an application that uses HTTPS protocol, pass an options object to the `create()` method of the `NestFactory` class:

 ```typescript
 const httpsOptions = {